daveshap/MARAGI/docs/index.md

 ## MARAGI in 30 Seconds

+### Server

+For more info, check out the [Server Documentation](https://maragi.io/classes/server.html) page on this site.
 Instantiate a server in Python

 ```python
 import maragi